Jasmin Liedtke | Research interests

 PhD project

-Making scientific knowledge applicable and understandable for society is one important prerequisite for a successful transition to a sustainable future.
-I see my future within the field of interdisciplinary communication and involvement of scientists, decision makers and stakeholders for an effective and structured, transparent process in decision making and conservation.
+Making scientific knowledge applicable and understandable for society and stakeholders is one important prerequisite for a successful transition to a sustainable future and effective nature conservation.
+I see my future within the field of interdisciplinary science and communication that involves cooperations between scientists, decision makers and stakeholders for an effective and structured, transparent process in decision making and conservation.

 My previous projects involved mammal predator-prey interactions in regard of current and future management strategies, as well as restoration management of plant communities and seed banks in relation to land use and ungulate grazing regimes.